 Day3: Whale watching trip on Grand Manan Island

-Today another whale watching boat trip has been arranged for you with a local specialist operator.
-Once again the trip is scheduled to last between 2.5 and 3 hours, but today's trip departs from Grand Manan Island.
-To get to Grand Manan, you must drive around 65 kilometres i.e. a trip of around one hour west to Blacks Harbour to catch the ferry across to Grand Manan.
-There are regular sailings and the 32 kilometre crossing last around 1.5 hours.
-Ferry tickets are included in the cost of the trip and will be issued locally.
+Today another whale watching boat trip has been arranged for you.
+Once again the trip is scheduled to last between two and three hours, but today's trip departs from Grand Manan Island.
+You will need to drive around one hour west to Blacks Harbour to catch the ferry across to Grand Manan.

 As before, the rest of the day is free to enjoy the spectacular coastal scenery, using your hire car.

-Day4: Free day, then transfer to the airport and depart
+Day4: Free day, then transfer to the airport & depart

 Day5: Arrive UK